perebaj/jjhandbook/work/birdie.md

 > It can be a challenging task to identify problems when you have no idea how to find them.
 We have > encountered numerous issues with Elastic disruption, and creating mechanisms to trace expensive
 > queries in our system is an essential task, especially when it comes to Elastic search, which is > our primary database.
 Even when using a managed database, slow query tracking is not always a >default feature.
 That is why we have enabled the [slow query](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-slowlog.html#index-modules-slowlog) log to help us >identify and address these issues.
 >

+> 😬 Dont treat exceptions in a generic way can cause disruption in your code
+>
+> Errors make the process die, for this reason, it's essential to treat exceptions to exhibit the error and not finish the program.
+I figured out this problem because the database wasn't accepting requests, the code broke and didn't accept data at all.
+In python, just put in the main loop a try/except handler.
+Error fixed